 How to Submit Your Case to Each Court TV Show

-Now’s the time to decide: are you brave enough to submit your small claims case to one of your favorite court tv shows?
+Brave enough to submit your small claims case to one of your favorite court TV shows?

 I’ll give you the direct links below to the online applications.
 But first, note that you’ll need some information.

 And the more specific the information?
 The better.

 Information includes (each application is a little different, but this is good info to have for any of them):

 - The docket number to your case (if you’ve already submitted your small claims case to a court).